Skip to main content

 The Drug Quality and Security Act (DQSA) created two distinct categories of compounders, which has implications for physician liability.
 Section 503A refers to traditional pharmacies compounding for specific patients based on a prescription.
 Section 503B created “outsourcing facilities,” which can compound larger batches without a prescription, are subject to FDA inspection, and must comply with CGMP.

 While prescribing from a 503B facility may offer a greater assurance of quality control, the products remain unapproved by the FDA.
 A physician’s liability is not erased.
 The core issue persists ∞ the prescription is for a product that has not undergone the rigorous safety and efficacy trials of a commercially manufactured drug.
-The physician must still be prepared to defend the of using any compounded product, regardless of its source.
+The physician must still be prepared to defend the medical necessity of using any compounded product, regardless of its source.

 References